hannestschofenig/tschofenig-ids/tls-attestation/draft-fossati-tls-attestation.md

 ~~~~
 {: #figure-certificate title="Certificate Message."}

-The encoding of the payload that is conveyed by the evidence
+The encoding of the evidence structure is defined in
-structure is defined in {{I-D.ftbs-rats-msg-wrap}}.
+{{I-D.ftbs-rats-msg-wrap}}.

 # TLS Client and Server Handshake Behavior {#behavior}